- 2 poblano chiles, charred, peeled, seeded and diced

 - 1 tablespoon safflower or corn oil

-- 8 oz Oaxaca or mozzarella cheese shredded
+- 8 ounces Oaxaca or mozzarella cheese, shredded

 - 2 cups instant Maseca corn masa flour, if making fresh masa tortillas, or substitute 1 package store-bought corn tortillas

 - 1 3/4 cups water, for the masa, if making fresh masa tortillas